 Postdoctoral researchers have dual status as both students and McGill employees, and are members of the AMURE (Postdocs) bargaining unit.
 Their pay, benefits, working conditions, etc. are governed by their collective agreement.

-The salary will be $42,000 CAD per annum with a health and dental plan.
-The one-year position will begin in late May 2019 and there is a possibility of a 1-year renewal.
-Adjudication will begin February 4, 2019 and continue until the position is filled.
-After reviewing the applications, we will hold skype interviews with selected candidates in mid-to-late February.
+The salary will be $44,000 CAD per annum with a health and dental plan.
+The position will start September 1 or as soon as the candidate can start.
+There is a possibility of a 1-year renewal.
+Applications will be reviewed on an ongoing basis starting July 1, continuing until the position is filled.
+Interviews will be held over Skype.

 Applications should consist of:

 Materials should be addressed to Julie Cumming and Ichiro Fujinaga, but sent to Emily Hopkins, SIMSSA Project Manager, at firstname.lastname@example.org.
 Referees should e-mail their letters to the same address.